Getting Comfortable with Breastfeeding: Positioning & Attachment Tips

 Good positioning and attachment are essential for both mother and baby:

-When breastfeeding feels painful or awkward, it’s often a sign that a few adjustments can make a big difference.
+When breastfeeding feels painful or damages the nipple, it’s often a sign that a few adjustments can make a big difference.

 Offer the breast when you’re both calm.
 Early hunger cues include: